Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 Eunie was fascinated that a logic-head could be 'emotional', folded her hand and teased, "Wow, really?"

-Taion rebuted, "I didn't say I agreed.
+Taion rebutted, "I didn't say I agreed.
 I just see her point of view, that's all."

 Ethel: "Ahh all right now.
 Let's put a pin in the philosophizing."
 She turned to Noah, changing the topic, "When we talked last night, you said your destination was...
 Swordmarch, as I recall?"